seniorjoinu/ic-cron/README.md

 );
 ```

-### How this repository is organized

-There are three directories:

-* [ic-cron](./ic-cron) - the library code itself
-* [example](./example) - example auto-counter canister which can help you understand how to use this library in your
-  project
-* [example-e2e-test](./example-e2e-test) - ts-mocha test that proves it is all real

-I strongly suggest you to visit all of them for better understanding.

 ### How many cycles does it consume?

 I did not run any benchmarking at this moment, but it is pretty efficient.
 Simple math says it should add around **$2/mo**